Making a FOIA Request

 The Board provides different levels of processing for categories of requests:

-- Requests for records that are readily identifiable by the Information Disclosure Section and that have already been cleared for public release may qualify for fast-track processing.
+- Requests for records that are readily identifiable by the Office of the Secretary and that have already been cleared for public release may qualify for fast-track processing.

 - All other requests will be handled under normal processing procedures, unless expedited processing has been granted.
-The Information Disclosure Section will normally process requests in the order that they are received in the separate processing tracks, except when expedited processing is granted.
+The Office of the Secretary will normally process requests in the order that they are received in the separate processing tracks, except when expedited processing is granted.
 The time for response to requests is 20 working days, except in the following circumstances:

 - in the case of expedited treatment